clarkedarkmatter/smart-goose/content/pages/contact.md

 - Rumble - [Visit our Rumble Page](/thank-you)
 <hr>

-# Interested in contacting David Sharp's campaign?
+# Interested in speaking with David?

 - You can email us @ [david@davidsharp4congress.org](mailto:david@davidsharp4congress.org).
 - Call or text us @ [270-836-6642](tel:2708366642).